Discipleship (Ephesians 4:11-16)

 If our product is life change, then we need to look at the process we’re going to use to develop life change.
 Even if a church is clear on its desired product – spiritual maturity – churches often misunderstand the process that it requires to become spiritually mature.
 It’s important for you to understand the process, because Ephesians 4:12 says that every believer in the church is here to do God’s work and to help “build up the church, the body of Christ.”
 This is your job.
 You have a part in this process.

 There are a lot of misconceptions about how someone grows spiritually.
 One of them is that it’s a matter of Bible knowledge.
 But maturity is demonstrated more by behavior than beliefs.
-If your faith hasn’t changed your lifestyle, than your faith isn’t worth much.
+If your faith hasn’t changed your lifestyle, then your faith isn’t worth much.
 James 2:18 says, “I can’t see your faith if you don’t have good deeds.”
 Maturity is more than a matter of Bible knowledge.

 Some people think that maturity comes from attending church.
 If you attend church, then it’s just a matter of time before you become mature.
 But as Denny showed us, spiritual growth isn’t automatic, and it doesn’t come from going to church.
 Hebrews 5:12 says, “You have been Christians a long time now, and you ought to be teaching others.
 Instead, you need someone to teach you again the basic things a beginner must learn about the Scriptures.”
 Spiritual growth isn’t automatic.